 James also has an in-depth knowledge in the use of Social Media to help improve productivity.
 He is accomplished speaker, author, and writer, develops and manages his own web sites that provide a resource network for small businesses

 - Developing an Effective Safety Culture: A Leadership Approach

 - Job Hazard Analysis and A Guide for Voluntary Compliance and Beyond.

 15 years as board member for the Georgia Conference.

-Nathan is an independent consultant whose professional history encompasses a full range of risk control program design, development, implementation and evaluation.
+Nathan is an independent consultant whose professional history encompasses a full range of risk control program design, development,

 He has provided expertise to a broad array of clients that include public entities, associations, and general industry.
 He served on the National Safety Council Board of Directors in 1993 to 1995; was a Vice President, with a major risk management and insurance brokerage for over 20 years.

 He has been a speaker at various risk and safety conferences throughout his career.
 He has served on the Executive Board of the Georgia Safety, Health, and Environmental Conference.